 Assistant Professor: Animation

-- Master’s degree in field related to animation
+- Master’s degree in field related to digital animation

 - Teach studio courses each semester, following National Association of Schools of Art and Design (NASAD) guidelines, that may include introductory, intermediate, and advanced animation classes, as well as other studio classes that support the major.